CompilationErrror/AdressesSQLiteApi/README.md

 All changes are reflected in the database.
 You don`t need to have database in project folder, program will create it.
 Overloading the Get method \- you can specify the name of the field by which all addresses will be sorted, as well as the sorting direction ( 1 - ascending, 2 - descending)
 Happy using!
+##At the moment I'm working on adding geolocation to this project:)